pjsip/pjproject_docs/docs/source/get-started/guidelines-development.rst

 config_site.h
 ---------------------
-You need to create ``pjlib/include/pj/config_site.h`` file.
-This file contains compile-time customizations for your application.
+Depending on the platform, you may need to create ``pjlib/include/pj/config_site.h`` file.
+This file contains compile-time customizations that are specific for your application, hence this file is not included in PJSIP distribution.

+If you're using GNU make build system, the ``./configure`` script will create an empty ``config_site.h`` if it doesn't exist.

 It is recommended to start with default settings in :source:`pjlib/include/pj/config_site_sample.h`, by including this file in your ``config_site.h``, i.e.: